Summer Learning Programs: IFTA Class Descriptions

 Grades 7-12 (IFT1881)

-Question, what’s the difference between a violin and fiddle?
+Question: What’s the difference between a violin and fiddle?
 Answer, the player!
-Develop your non-classical side and explore various styles of string playing including rock, jazz, blues, as well as various fiddle styles like Celtic/Scottish and Bluegrass.
+Develop your non-classical side and explore various styles of string playing including rock, jazz, blues, as well as various fiddle styles like Celtic, Scottish, and bluegrass.
 Open to violins, violas, cellos, and basses.
-Some electric instruments will be available for use or students may bring their own (though not required).

 Grades 7-12 (IFT1715)

 Learn to read music and play the piano.
 This course is self-paced through independent study and is designed for students with little to no experience playing the piano or who have not played in several years.
 Students play electronic keyboards.